MonetDB/MonetDB/README.rst

 INT128              Enable support for 128-bit integers (if compiler supports them) NETCDF              Enable support for netcdf
-ODBC                Compile the MonetDB ODBC driver PY3INTEGRATION      Enable support for Python 3 integration into MonetDB SANITIZER           Enable support for the GCC address sanitizer (default=OFF) SHP                 Enable support for ESRI Shapefiles STRICT              Enable strict compiler flags (default=ON for development sources, OFF for tarball installation)
+ODBC                Compile the MonetDB ODBC driver SANITIZER           Enable support for the GCC address sanitizer (default=OFF) SHP                 Enable support for ESRI Shapefiles STRICT              Enable strict compiler flags (default=ON for development sources, OFF for tarball installation)